JiheHe/CS484_HCI_Goalie_Game/README.md

 For certain machines, ensuring you are typing "python3" rather than just "python", is critical for the code to work.

-Some other constraints are:
+Some other constraints include:

 (1) The height of the display - the display to camera height is set to be too high that when the user’s eyes are leveled with the screen, only half of the body can be seen.
 If the user wants to see the full body, he has to move far back, which is too far for valid sensor reading and visual indication.
 To compensate that, we made our game half-body movement only and limited the user interaction space to a smaller bounding box instead of the whole screen.
-We also made our interaction Z-axis independent so the user doesn’t have to consider depth differences and can pick the best visible range for them.
+We also made our interaction Z-axis independent relatively so the user doesn’t have to consider depth differences and can pick the best visible range for them.

-(2) The latency of the sensor reading: there is an about a one second delay between reading in the data and transmitting it through the server.
+(2) The latency of the sensor reading: there is about an one second delay between reading in the data and transmitting it through the server.
 So everything the user does will be behind by 1 second.
 Since our game is reaction based, we had to lower the difficulty and make the ball linger in the area longer to account for such latency.